 Also to help protect our customers and employees, please turn off your vehicle while you are unloading and disposing of your waste.

-There are bins located on the transfer station for your convenience to assist in the separation of your materials.
-These bins
+There are bins located on the transfer station floor for your convenience to assist in the separation of materials.
+These small bins

-are for wood, cardboard, metal, tires, and carpet pad.
+are for wood, cardboard, metal, car batteries and tires.

 Children and pets are required to stay inside your vehicle at all times.